AbtinMogharabin/MakeMe-BNN/README.md

 - $\eta_i$: Class-dependent random weight initialized at the beginning of training.
 - $P(y_i | x_i, \omega)$: The probability of target $y_i$ given the input $x_i$ and model parameters $\omega$.

-And then, the loss will be calculated:
+Then, the loss will be calculated:

 $$
 L(\omega) = L_{MAP}(\omega) + \varepsilon(\omega)